 Hollywood loves remakes.
 That adage has never been truer than it is today.
-Audiences are being constantly bombarded by remakes of older popular films, and that’s only if their current hot franchises have run out of sequel steam.
-With movies costing so much more today to make Hollywood likes to play it safe and go with what people have liked in the past.
+Audiences are being constantly bombarded by remakes of older popular films – only if their current hot franchises have run out of sequel steam – and with cost of making movies today it it is no surprise that Hollywood likes to play it safe and go with what people have liked in the past.
 With much of a film’s budget actually going into marketing, and not the actual production, name recognition is one of the cheapest marketing elements, “Remember that film you loved as a kid?
 Well here it is again only bigger and better than before.”
 The 2010 Clash of the Titans is a perfect example of this, that movie had hardly anything in common with 1981 version other than its name.
 Both movies were based on the classic Greek mythology so it wasn’t like they had to worry about being sued by the original author, but by naming it the same as the older version they got a free ride on the nostalgia train.
 When I heard they were remaking King Kong I was both excited and worried.
-Were they just hoping to cash in on the love of the original, much as the less than impressive 1976 King Kong version was, or would we finally get a film that would be worthy of fans of the original as well as something to excite new audiences.
-That this remake would be helmed by Peter Jackson, who had just completed the incredible Lord of the Rings trilogy, certainly seemed to be a step in the right direction.
+Were they just hoping to cash in on the love of the original – much as the less than impressive 1976 King Kong version tried to do – or would we finally get a film that would be worthy of fans of the original, as well as something to excite new audiences.
+That this remake would be helmed by Peter Jackson, – who had just completed the incredible Lord of the Rings trilogy – certainly seemed to be a step in the right direction.
 Needless to say my excitement here outweighed my worry.
 So how does this lavish big budget epic fair?
 Let’s take a look.

-The Lord of the Rings was an amazing achievement in filmmaking.
-No one can dispute that.
-It was an epic in ways that fantasy films had never been able to achieve, but this unfortunately led to Peter Jackson become hooked on epics.
-Tolkien’s three books about Frodo and friend’s journey across Middle Earth warranted such treatment, but unfortunately not so much a story that is basically an adventure tale about a girl an ape and an island full of dinosaurs.
-Now the 1933 King Kong clocked in at 104 minutes yet Peter Jackson’s remake is 187 minutes (201 minutes if you watch the extended cut), and that is quite the difference.
+The Lord of the Rings was an amazing achievement in filmmaking -no one can dispute that – it was an epic in ways that fantasy films had never been able to achieve before, but this unfortunately led to Peter Jackson become hooked on epics.
+Tolkien’s three books about Frodo and friend’s journey across Middle Earth warranted such treatment, but unfortunately not so much a story that was basically an adventure tale about a girl an ape and an island full of dinosaurs.
+The 1933 King Kong clocked in at 104 minutes yet Peter Jackson’s remake is 187 minutes (201 minutes if you watch the extended cut), and that is quite the difference.
 What can you do with and extra 83 minutes or so?
 Of course the original movie didn’t spend much time fleshing out characters; Robert Armstrong’s Carl Denham is the movies only real detailed character, so I can understand adding some running time to expand our understanding of the Anne Darrow and Jack Driscoll characters as Fay Wray mostly screamed and Bruce Cabot was your standard 1930s square jawed hero.
 Both did perfectly fine jobs but one can see how a modern version may want to broaden the canvas a tad.

 The story’s basic structure is about the same as the original; depression era filmmaker Carl Denham (Jack Black) brings a group of people to Skull Island to capture on film something that the natives call Kong.
 Along for the ride is Anne Darrow (Naomi Watts) a starving actress who Carl sweet talks into coming on this crazy voyage.
 She is sacrificed to Kong by racist stereotypes, a bunch of sailors die trying to rescue her, Jack Driscoll (Adrien Brody) manages to rest her from Kong’s clutches, and the giant ape follows them back to the village where Denham brings down the ape with some well-placed gas bombs.
 Kong is taken back to New York City as “The Eighth Wonder of the World” where he then escapes, rampages across the City, and then meets his end atop the Empire State Building.
 This is pretty much beat for beat how the original went down, but that simple and straight forward story was not enough for Peter Jackson, his film had to be bigger and grander, visually and emotionally.